radiomuseum/cohiradia-website/content/en/docs/getting_started/installation/_index.md

 **Note:** These combinations are currently available.
-More combinations will follow soon.
+More combinations can follow on availability of new hard/software components.